meshery/meshery/ADOPTERS.md

 - [Intraserve Systems](http://intraservesystems.com)
-  - [Mohsen Houshmand](https://twitter.com/houshym): `Working with service mesh technology, I find one of the most useful tools is Meshery!
+  - [Mohsen Houshmand](https://twitter.com/houshym): "Working with service mesh technology, I find one of the most useful tools is Meshery!
 I use Meshery to run POCs for our customers to help them adopt, and then, ongoing to check our mesh configuration.
-The most fantastic part about Meshery is it's performance management features.`
+The most fantastic part about Meshery is it's performance management features."
 - [SolarWinds](https://solarwinds.com)
 - Sudeep Batra ([Ericsson](https://www.ericsson.com))